Pennsylvania Court Records

 What are Pennsylvania Traffic Court Records?

-While the Supreme, Superior, and Commonwealth courts of Pennsylvania are the state's principal appellate courts, traffic-related cases are the jurisdiction of the state's Magisterial District Courts.
+While the Supreme, Superior, and Commonwealth courts of Pennsylvania are the state's principal appellate courts, traffic-related cases are within the jurisdiction of the state's Magisterial District Courts.
 As such, the generation and dissemination of traffic court records is the responsibility of the court administrator of the Magisterial District Court in most judicial districts of Pennsylvania.
 Interested members of the public may access traffic court records by contacting the Magisterial District Judges of the various district courts or by using the online tools available on the Unified Judicial System of Pennsylvania web portal.

 What is Included in a Pennsylvania Traffic Court Record?

 Traffic court records are specialized documents detailing the judicial processes in Pennsylvania's traffic courts.
 Thus, while traffic records generally include all relevant driving information of an individual and are managed by the Pennsylvania Department of Transportation, traffic court records contain only information relating to a specific traffic violation and the consequent litigation.
-Essentially, traffic court records provide documentation of a violation, court proceedings, evidence, and sworn statements.
+Traffic court records provide documentation of a violation, court proceedings, evidence, and sworn statements.

 Traffic Violations in Pennsylvania